 In A is for Abuse (Part 1), I talked about spiritual and religious abuse in … Continue reading

 I’m not a shaman.

 Let me clarify: I own a bunch of books on practices that some say fall under the shamanic umbrella, so to speak, and I do a lot of stuff that people would consider part of What Shamans Do, but that’s not a label I care to use, because there are a lot of indigenous people out there who feel like the word is capitalizing on stereotypes about their culture, even when it’s not being used by white people to present a bastardized version of their religion.

 At the same time, I often enjoy and recommend the … Continue reading

 So here I go, attempting to make another start at spiritual blogging with my participation in the Pagan Blog Project.
 Every Friday, I’ll be posting something about my practice or experiences I’ve had on my spiritual journey.
 This post is late in coming, and I eventually decided to split it up into two parts, because I’ve got a lot to say on the subject… Part 2 will be up on Friday, on schedule.

-If you type “spiritual abuse” into Google, what you’ll find is a dazzling variety … Continue reading
+If you type “spiritual abuse” into Google, what you’ll find is a dazzling variety of sites devoted to abuse in a … Continue reading